 The North Carolina Coastal Federation is a member-supported 501(c)3 that focuses on protecting and restoring water quality and coastal habitats along the North Carolina coast.
-For more than 35 years, the federation has been in the field restoring miles of coastline; training and educating students, adults and communities to take actions that result in cleaner coastal waters and advocating for an accessible, healthy, productive coast.
+For more than 40 years, the Federation has been in the field restoring miles of coastline; training and educating students, adults, and communities to take actions that result in cleaner coastal waters, and advocating for an accessible, healthy, productive coast.

-The North Carolina Coastal Federation accepts applications for internships for fall, spring, and summer terms.
-Term dates are based around the UNCW calendar year.
-Interns are asked to work around 8-12 hours per week.
-The federation business hours are Monday – Friday, 8:30 a.m. – 5:00 p.m.
-Interns are also required to occasionally work events and attend meetings on nights and weekends.
+The Coastal Federation accepts internship applications for fall, spring, and summer terms.
+Term dates are based on the UNCW calendar year.
+Interns typically work 10-15 hours a week.
+The Federation’s business hours are Monday – Friday, 8:30 a.m. – 5:00 p.m.
+Interns are also required to work events and attend meetings on nights and weekends occasionally.
+This is an unpaid internship position.

-- Assist with digital marketing strategies and contribute to the federation website and social media channels.
+- Assist with digital marketing strategies and contribute to the Federation’s website and social media channels.

 - Assist with volunteer management, which includes corresponding with existing and prospective volunteers, organizing volunteer events and supplies, and participating in volunteer events.